cloudnull/turbolift/README.rst

   :password: Password for the Cloud Account
   :region: Specify an Endpoint
   :auth-url: Specify the Auth URL
-  :rax-auth: Specify the Rackspace Cloud Endpoint [ dfw, ord, lon ].
+  :rax-auth: Specify a Rackspace Cloud Auth-URL and Endpoint [ dfw, ord, lon ].
 At this time their is no ability for accounts to uploaded to both US and UK data centers.

 Positional Arguments: